What we like on Netflix Streaming.

 Peace, Love and Misunderstanding (2011): importance of family, Jane Fonda

 Moonrise Kingdom (2012): comedy, directed by Wes Anderson, starring Bruce Willis, Edward Norton, Bill Murray, Tilda Swinton

 Frances Ha (2012): importance of friendship, black and white, starring Greta Gerwig who also worked on screenplay

 Jiro Dreams of Sushi (2011): documentary

 Inside Job (2010): documentary.
 Matt Damon is one of the narrators.
 What brought about the 2008 financial meltdown

 Netflix Streaming Series We Recommend

 The pandemic has been a time for many to catch up with things they’ve missed.
-We’ve been catching up with Better Call Saul (2015 -) The prequel to Breaking Bad.
+We’ve caught up with Better Call Saul (2015 -) The prequel to Breaking Bad.
 If you missed Breaking Bad, why not start here.
-Season 5 began filming in February 2020 but of course is now on hiatus.
+Season 5 began filming in February 2020 but is now on hiatus.

 The Queen’s Gambit (October 23, 2020): A Netflix original limited series with seven episodes, starring Anya Taylor-Joy based on a novel about chess.
 Beautiful production with 1960’s settings, coming of age, addiction, woman power.